King Tut in Egypt and Other Mysteries

 There was gold and silver, ebony and alabaster, jewelry made of amethyst, turquoise and lapis lazuli, sculptures of animal gods to guide and protect, statues of the king, a golden throne and golden chariots, alabaster jars that still contained the scent of perfumes and precious oils, and toys that the “Boy King” must have played with just a few years before he died.

 In another room that was undiscovered by the thieves was another treasure trove.
 It took two and a half months to photograph and remove more than 1700 objects from these rooms.
-You can see many of them in fascinating display at the Egyptian Museum in Cairo.
+You can see many of them in a fascinating display at the Egyptian Museum in Cairo.

 One More Door